csiro-crop-informatics/repset/README.md

 Builds can be triggered from branches and tags.
 To be able to use either,

-1. Link Docker Cloud repo with this GitHub repo
+1. Link a [Docker Cloud](https://cloud.docker.com/) repo with this GitHub repo (go to Builds -> Configure Automated Builds)
 2. Add an automated build rule like one of the following:

 | Source type   | Source                   | Docker Tag  | Dockerfile location | Build Context  |